 The Facts About Blueberries!

+Blueberries are bought frozen or eaten fresh from the bush, and all the better for us when pesticide free.
 We’ve been eating them for 13,000 years now but never have we grown so many.
-In 2019 Australian farmers harvested 17,000 tonnes of fresh Blueberries with an approximate farm gate value of $A310 million.
-Bought frozen or eaten fresh from the tree, Blueberries are without doubt beneficial to our health and growing in popularity.
-Just how useful they are is the question.
+In 2019, Australian farmers harvested 17,000 tonnes of fresh Blueberries with an approximate farm gate value of $A310 million.

 - A cup of Blueberries provides a person the equivalent to 24 percent of the recommended daily (adult) allowance of vitamin C.